Eric Davis (Panamanian footballer): Dunajská Streda

 In September 2015, Davis signed a contract with Fortuna liga club Dunajská Streda.
+He spent eight seasons with the club, making more than 140 league appearances and helping them secure several top-three finishes in the Slovak Super Liga, including runner-up finishes in 2018–19, 2020–21 and 2022–23.

+Later career

+Davis joined MLS side D.C.
+United in 2023, before returning to Slovakia with FC Košice in February 2024.
+He subsequently moved to Brazilian club Vila Nova, before returning to Panama to sign for Plaza Amador in July 2025.

 International career

 Davis was part of the Panama U-20 squad that participated in the 2011 CONCACAF U-20 Championship where he help his nation qualify to the 2011 FIFA U-20 World Cup in Colombia.

 His senior international debut for Panama came on 11 August 2010 against Venezuela, in a friendly match played in Panama City and he has, as of 8 June 2015, earned a total of 19 caps, scoring no goals.

 In 2011, he was called up for the 2011 CONCACAF Gold Cup by Julio Dely Valdés.
 He played for Panama in the 2015 CONCACAF Gold Cup.

-In May 2018 he was named in Panama's 23 man squad for the 2018 FIFA World Cup in Russia, where he played in two matches against England and Tunisia as Panama were knocked out at the Group Stage.
+In May 2018, he was named in Panama's 23-man squad for the 2018 FIFA World Cup in Russia, where he played in two matches against England and Tunisia as Panama were knocked out at the Group Stage.

+In May 2026, he was selected in Panama's 26-man squad for the 2026 FIFA World Cup.
+He announced his retirement from international football after the conclusion of the tournament.